b3nb07/Datasets_and_Object_Manipulation-D.O.M./maintenanceReadme.md

 Blue: using
 git clone https://github.com/b3nb07/CS3028_Group_Project.git
-Copy and paster this into your IDE's terminal
+Copy and paste this into your IDE's terminal

 Green:
 If you have github desktop you can click "Open with GitHub Desktop"